joenas/riot-ios/README.rst

 Uncomment the right definitions of ``$matrixKitVersion`` for the version you want to develop and build against.
 For example, if you are trying to build the develop branch, uncomment ``$matrixKitVersion = 'develop'`` and make sure the more specific MatrixKit version is commented out.
 Once you are done editing the ``Podfile``, run ``pod install``.

 You may need to change the bundle identifier and app group identifier to be unique to get Xcode to build the app.
-Make sure to change the application group identifier everywhere by running a search for ``group.im.vector`` and changing every spot that identifier is used to your new identifier.
+Make sure to change the application group identifier everywhere by running a search for ``group.dev.never`` and changing every spot that identifier is used to your new identifier.

 Copyright & License
 ==================